21st Birthday of the Naace SRF - A look back over the developments

 You can find the current paper copy of the SRF (free) and support documents at: https://www.naace.org.uk/naace-srf-guidance

-You can also find the online system for the SRF (chargeable or available to Naace Advocate or school members as part of their membership) at: https://www.naacesrf.co.uk/
+You can also find the online system for the SRF (available to Naace Advocate or school members as part of their membership) at: https://www.naacesrf.co.uk/

 So where do we go next?
-Well Naace has revamped its membership arrangements as well as launching a new web site, which if you are reading this article you’ve found.
+Well Naace has revamped its membership arrangements as well as launching a new web site.
 We are making large cuts in the cost of most membership categories, particularly schools membership.
-As part of the reduced cost to schools, access to the SRF is automatic and allows up to three members of staff to use the SRF as part of the £75 per year school membership.
-We are also hoping that there will be a number of half day events during the year, around the UK, where schools attending will get a discount voucher towards the first year’s membership.
-This discount will probably be around £40.
-This represents more than halving the cost of the first year’s membership of Naace and of course, including use of the SRF system as well!!
+As part of the reduced cost to schools, access to the SRF is automatic and allows up to three members of staff to use the SRF as part of the £75 per year school membership (it used to be £250 + £50 for the SRF tool!!).
+We are also hoping that there will be a number of half day events during the year, around the UK to introduce schools to the SRF who haven’t met it before, or whose access has lapsed over the years.
+The first events are in Durham and Newcastle in March.

 Why not join the journey and benefit from using the SRF, and, of course help plot its next 21 years!